Skip to main content

 }

-Save this and use it to check the progress of the migration by launching the <LOAD_BALANCER_URL> in a browser and pasting the <MIGRATION_ID> into the input box.
+Save this ID and use it to check the progress of the migration by launching the <LOAD_BALANCER_URL> in a browser and pasting the <MIGRATION_ID> into the input box.

 curl --location '<Migration_Utility_URL>/api/sls-to-mp/migration/<MIGRATION_ID>/restore-services' \